kwabena53/react-flashcards/README.md

 ## Description

 This app is a react-native application that is terms the FlashCards.
 It is a simple game that uses.
-React-native, React Router, Hooks and Redux
+React-native, React Router, Hooks and Redux.
+It is a simple game that allows user to guess the answers behind a card and get a score for it.
+User can add their own deck and add their cards to it.

 ## Installing the app

-To run the application, enter the followin commands in the terminal:
+To run the application, enter the following commands in the terminal:

 ```
 $ git clone https://github.com/kwabena53/react-flashcards.git